hydephp/develop/docs/creating-content/documentation-pages.md

 > The full page can be disabled by setting `create_search_page` to `false` in the `docs` config.

 The second method is a button added to the documentation pages, similar to how Algolia DocSearch works.
-Opening it will open a dialog modal with an integrated search screen.
+Opening it will open a modal with an integrated search screen.
 You can also open the dialog using the keyboard shortcut `/`.

 ### Hiding pages from indexing